Niklas-23/information-retrieval/README.md

 - Top-K filer: This filter returns the top k results for each topic.
 The parameter k ist set to 1000 by default because the ARQMath evaluation expects 1000 results per topic.

+- Answer score retriever for questions: For each ranked question the top answer is returned together with the score from the question.

 ### Runner

 The implemented runner executes the passed pipeline and saves the ranking results to a .tsv file.
 This .tsv file is in the expected format for the ARQMath evaluation scripts.